-Jurgen Klopp is one of the best managers in the world and recently signed a new deal to keep him at Liverpool until 2026 but, despite being adored by fans and players alike, he has sold some top-class players over the years.
+Despite being adored by fans and players alike, Jurgen Klopp has sold some top-class players over the years.

-We’ve listed nine players who were fantastic under the tutelage of the 54-year-old at Borussia Dortmund and Liverpool who then struggled to replicate that form after leaving.
+We’ve listed 12 players who were fantastic under the tutelage of the 56-year-old at Borussia Dortmund and Liverpool who then struggled to replicate that form after leaving.

-Gotze was arguably a generational talent when he broke through at Borussia Dortmund under Klopp, but the then 20-year old committed an act of treason by agreeing a £35million move to Bayern Munich during the 2012-13 season.
+Gotze looked a generational talent when he broke through at Borussia Dortmund under Klopp, but the then 20-year-old committed an act of treason by agreeing a £35million move to Bayern Munich during the 2012-13 season.

 Dortmund would go on to lose to Bayern in the Champions League final, with Gotze conveniently ‘injured’, but his time in Munich was ultimately a disappointment.